bcrebel/stylejam/README.md

 ```

-	Add variable file followed by any dependency files in order of import
+	Add variable file followed by any dependency files in import order

 	stylejam <path/to/variable-file.scss> [<path/to/dependency.scss>]